Why we love Kapok

 Kapok has been used in bedding for centuries in Indonesia and Southeast Asia.
 In Western markets, it appeared in premium mattresses and pillows starting in the early 20th century.

-During WWII, as I mentioned, it became the standard filling for life jackets—over a million soldiers relied on Kapok to keep them afloat in combat conditions.
+During WWII, it became the standard filling for life jackets—over a million soldiers relied on Kapok to keep them afloat in combat conditions.

 After the war, synthetic materials (cheaper, easier to mass-produce) largely replaced Kapok in consumer products.
 But a small number of premium bedding manufacturers continued using it, recognizing that some properties simply can't be replicated artificially.